DopamineThrifts/DopeThrifts_Model_Training/Training_Overview.md

 ## **Key Guidelines**

 ### **Title Generation:**
-Titles will follow a predefined template that ensures consistency and SEO compliance.
+Titles will follow a predefined structure that ensures consistency and SEO compliance.
 The full structure includes elements such as:
 - **[Notable Terms]**
 - **[Gender]**
 - **[Brand]**